 ThermoSurvey’s thermal UAVs are able to identify hotspots such as defective diodes, problematic strings and inverter issues as well as a number of other yield reducing problems.

-Additionally we offer ground based thermal imaging surveys for PV farms.
-This provides an extra layer of depth to the identification and analysis of the individual panels.
-As we are closer to the array, we can physically inspect the anomaly to ensure that the problem is consistant with the thermal signature.
-Furthermore we are able to mark the panel so engineers can quickly locate the panel to rectify the issue.
+Additionally we offer ground based thermal imaging surveys for PV farms; providing an extra layer of depth to the identification and analysis of the individual panels.

 The benefits of being closer to the array?
 Physically inspect the anomaly ensuring the problem is consistent with the thermal signature; able to mark the panel so engineers can quickly locate and rectify the issue.